What is Dobson’s Model of Classroom Management?

 There are some challenges you will likely face if you are using punishment to manage and control your students’ behavior in the classroom.
 These are discussed below;

-2. There are arguments that you can use alternative measures to achieve the results as that of corporal punishment.
+2. There are arguments that you can use alternative measures to achieve the same results as corporal punishment.
 For example, people often cite suspension, detention, and positive reinforcements as some of the options available to achieve the same goal.

 However, some proponents of punishment consider them as costly especially suspension and detention.
 The rise of these arguments makes it difficult for teachers to use punishment.